How do I duplicate a site?

 - When duplicating course sites, be aware that you'll need to add your class roster(s) to the newly created site.

 - Much of the copied content, for example items in Assignments and Forums, will be added to the new site in Draft or unpublished form.
 You'll need to edit unpublished items to make them available to your students in the new site.

 - Confluence and WordPress sites are *not* automatically duplicated when course sites that have these tools are duplicated.
-However, it is possible to manually export your WordPress site from your previous course site and import it into your new site.
-Step-by-step instructions for this process are available in the SHANTI Knowledge Base article for WordPress.
+However, it is possible to manually export the content of your WordPress site from your previous course site and import it into your new site.
+Step-by-step instructions for this process are available in the How do I export/import WordPress content from one UVACollab site to another?
 If your imported WordPress site contained images or links to other items in its original UVACollab site, the links will need to be manually updated to link to content in your new UVACollab site.

 Navigate to the site you'd like to copy.

 Go to the site you'd like to copy either by clicking its title in the favorites bar at the top of the screen OR by selecting My Sites in the favorites bar, then selecting the site to copy.

 Select Site Settings from the Tool Menu in your site.

 Enter information for your new site.

 Whether you are duplicating a course site or a collaboration site, you will need to enter a Site Title for the new site.
 If you are duplicating a course site, you will also select an academic term for the new site.